- 2nd Interim Report 2021

 - Providing FSK age-rating recommendations for all video-on-demand films

 - Exceptionally stringent requirements apply to third-party providers of value-added services

 - Intensive direct dialogue by the youth media protection officer in social media and in the press

 Promoting media skills

 - Media courses for parents, teaching staff and pupils: The courses are held on parents’ evenings and as part of further training sessions for teachers.
 The aim of the courses is to raise the participants’ awareness of the risks and to make recommendations on the use of media at home and in school.
-In total, Swisscom held more than 1,000 media skills events with over 25,000 participants throughout Switzerland in 2015.
-This makes Swisscom one of the largest providers of media courses in Switzerland.
+In total, Swisscom held more than 1,000 skills events with almost 30,000 participants throughout Switzerland in 2016.
+This makes it the largest provider of media courses in Switzerland.

 - The JAMES Study: The JAMES Study investigates the way in which media is used by young people aged between 12 and 19.
-In 2014, Swisscom, in cooperation with the Zurich University of Applied Sciences (ZHAW), conducted the third nationwide “JAMES Study”.
+In 2016, Swisscom, in cooperation with the Zurich University of Applied Sciences (ZHAW), conducted the fourth nationwide “JAMES Study”.
 The findings from the JAMES Study allow conclusions and measures to be formulated in the fields of science and politics based on reliable, scientific data.
-With this study, Swisscom is bridging a gap in research that has existed for a long time, particularly as surveys into media usage among young people were not consistently carried out before 2010.
-A new round of data collection is planned for 2016.
+With this study, Swisscom is bridging a gap in research that has existed for a long time, particularly as surveys into media usage among young people had not been consistently carried out before 2010.
+A new round of data collection is planned for 2018.